Chaosthebot/Chaos/README.md

 * A :+1: or :-1: reaction on the PR itself
 * An accept/reject [pull request review](https://help.github.com/articles/about-pull-request-reviews/)
 * The PR itself counts as :+1: from the owner
+* Voting goes on for the duration of the voting window - currently 2 or 3 hours, depending on the local server time.
+* While the voting process is going, users can change their reactions and edit their comments, effectively chanding their vote.

 ### Weights and thresholds